seedatnabeel/TE-CDE/README.md

 ```

 ## Data generation:
 We suggest generating a dataset and transforming it for ease of re-use.
 This can be done using these two commands ``[--save_raw_datapath]``and ``[--save_transformed_datapath]``, as well as, setting ``--use_transformed=False`` and not supplying a ``--data_path``.
 After which these datasets can be re-used to speed things up.
 Note that we have left the dataset generation as random, such that when you re-run it one can always get a different dataset.
 This might result in some variability in results depending on the dataset.
+Note these files by default are pickles and we provide write and read functions in ``src/utils/data_utils.py``.

+We suggest then mounting these datasets (raw or transformed) through Google Drive - where you can read the pickle by passing the ``--data_path``.